ThomasBurgess2000/gomplerate/README.md

 A fast and simple pure Go audio resampling (sample rate conversion) library with zero dependencies.

+This fork provides a couple of low-hanging optimizations, while keeping the functionality intact.

 # Example

 ## Resample audio with 2 channels from 11kHz to 44.1kHz